-During such time as the City is in possession of the Facilities, all maintenance and repair, both ordinary and extraordinary, of the Facilities will be the responsibility of the City, which will at all times maintain or otherwise arrange for the maintenance of the Facilities in good condition, and the City will pay for or otherwise arrange for the payment of all utility services supplied to the Facilities, which may include, without limitation, janitor service, security, power, gas, telephone, light, heating, ventilation, air conditioning, water and all other utility services, and will pay for or otherwise arrange for payment of the cost of the repair and replacement of the Facilities resulting from ordinary wear and tear or want of care on the part of the City or any assignee or sublessee thereof or any other cause and will pay for or otherwise arrange for the rental provided in the Facility Lease, the Authority agrees to provide only the Facilities.
+During such time as the City is in possession of the Facilities, all maintenance and repair, both ordinary and extraordinary, of the Facilities will be the responsibility of the City (which may be performed by AWC under the Operating Lease), which will at all times maintain or otherwise arrange for the maintenance of the Facilities in good condition, and the City will pay for or otherwise arrange for the payment of all utility services supplied to the Facilities, which may include, without limitation, janitor service, security, power, gas, telephone, light, heating, ventilation, air conditioning, water and all other utility services, and will pay for or otherwise arrange for payment of the Facilities resulting from ordinary wear and tear or want of care on the part of the City or any assignee or sublessee thereof or any other cause and will pay for or otherwise arrange for the payment of all insurance policies required to be maintained with respect to the Facilities.
+In exchange for the rental provided in the Facility Lease, the Authority agrees to provide only the Facilities.
 The City waives the benefits of subsections 1 and 2 of Section 1932 and Section 1933(4) of the California Civil Code, but such waiver does not limit any of the rights of the City under the terms of the Facility Lease.